H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Kubernetes/Escape to the node.md

 ## Example:

-### If we have admin access to the cluster, we can create any resources we eant.
+### If we have admin access to the cluster, we can create any resources we Want.

 ### We can create a "bad" pod that mounts the node's file system.